 Of primary interest would be to test whether or not a drone would be able to carry the hardware necessary for aerial inspection purposes.
 The drone must be able to safely fly with the various equipment required to meet these needs: from cameras that take photographs of the towers from various angles to thermal imaging technology for indicating hot spots to LiDAR equipment that scans power lines for 3D imaging, just to name a few.
 To address this, some manufacturers offer tailor-made drones, but their testing and development is a lengthy and costly undertaking.

 So what does this mean in the world of utility asset management?
-Recent research conducted by Laserpas company has revealed that most of the currently available drones struggle to operate smoothly, with all the necessary equipment, for more than two hours.
+Most of the currently available drones struggle to operate smoothly, with all the necessary equipment, for more than two hours.
 There are, of course, a handful of highly specialized drone types that would be able to carry out such tasks for longer and without many serious interruptions.
 The major downside of such drones is the initial investment, which is, in some cases, around five times the financing needed to deploy a piloted helicopter to perform the exact same task; the initial costs of a drone that could safely and efficiently carry out power line inspections lies somewhere in the range of €200,000 to €1 million, if not more.

 Despite the high cost, there are cases where using a drone instead of a manned helicopter would make sense, mainly where flying conditions are very dangerous because of various environmental factors.